We need your help

 We want to see people with a learning disability back home in their communities, living fulfilling lives close to their families and friends, with proper support in place for them in their local area.

-This will require the government, NHS and local authorities working together to provide the right support for people with a learning disability in their local communities.
+This will require the government, NHS and local authorities working together to provide the right support at the right time for people with a learning disability in their local communities.
+Social care reform is a vital part of this.

 How we can make this happen